ejp-lab/EJPLab_Computational_Projects/TAsk/ReadME.md

 12. Fill the rest of the form out and save
 13. Under Credentials click + CREATE CREDENTIALS > Create OAuth client ID
 14. Application Type is desktop application.
 Click create after giving it a name.
-15. Click DOWNLOAD JSON and name the file 'credentials.json' in the ChemTAsk folder
+15. Click DOWNLOAD JSON and name the file 'credentials.json' in the TAsk folder
 16. Under Pub/sub, create a new topic with default parameters
 17. Under subscriptions, create a new subscription
 18. Select type 'push' and in the endpoint url, copy paste the endpoint found in the terminal from ngrok (E.g. https://xxxx-xxxx-xxxx-x-xx-xxxx-xxxx-xxxx-xxxx.ngrok.free.app).
 You will have to update this each time the server is restarted with the free version!